mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 $ octopress new post "Post Title"
 {% endhighlight %}

-Default works great if you want all your posts in one directory, but if you're like me and want to group them into subfolders like `/articles`, `/portfolio`, etc. Then this is the command for you.
-By specifying the DIR it will create a new post in that folder and populate the `categories:` YAML with the same value.
+Default works great if you want all your posts in one directory, but if you're like me and want to group them into sub-folders like `/articles`, `/portfolio`, etc. Then this is the command for you.
+By specifying the DIR it will create a new post in that folder and populate `categories:` with the same value.

 {% highlight bash %}
 {% endhighlight %}